BruceEckel/functional_error_handling/Slides.md

 ### The Functional Solution

 - Stop using exceptions
-- Create a “return package” containing the answer + potential error
+- Return a “package” containing the answer + potential error
 - *Type union* creates a nameless return package:

 **`comprehension2.py`**

 ---
-### Unifying the Return Type
+### Create a new Type for Returns

 **`result.py`**